-Fantastic on its own, it was improved by a swipe through the accompanying dipping sauce -- a richly brewed, house-made soy sauce dressed up with spicy bean paste, chili peppers and and the kitchen's own barbecue sauce.
+Fantastic on its own, it was improved by a swipe through the accompanying dipping sauce — a richly brewed, house-made soy sauce dressed up with spicy bean paste, chili peppers and and the kit

 The staff could stand more inculcation in the restaurant's mission.
 The pork needed only a few swishes in the broth to cook, but the waitress twice scolded my table for its impatience; we were to leave the meat alone for a good ten minutes, which of course would have transformed its luscious texture into something akin to boiled licorice.
 At one point she went so far as to cook the meat herself, after watching us fetch slices from the broth mere seconds after dunking them.

 Hot pot isn't the only reason to come.
 It might not even be the best reason.